Travel Credit Cards

 Low or no foreign currency fees.

-What is an international travel credit card?
+What is a travel credit card?

 An international travel credit card typically offers features like low or no currency conversion fees, complimentary overseas travel insurance, and the ability to earn rewards or frequent flyer points.
 While you may not use all its features, having one can provide peace of mind while travelling.